 Pick your timing

 The first one is obvious, and most likely not an option.
 However, if you are able to make it work, it’s where you’ll save the most money.
 Of course, it goes without saying that if you can organise taking your holiday in the weeks before or after the weeks affected by Easter you’ll save a lot of money.
-2019 was slightly different to other years that the most expensive week was the one just prior to Easter, so this year, we’d recommend trying to take your trip after Easter to bag the cheapest parking.
+2019 was slightly different to other years that the most expensive week was the one just prior to Easter, but this year the middle week is usually the cheapest, however the differences are minimal for once.

 Choose your car park wisely